Meet the experts

 The transducer techniques used are extremely versatile and provide a step change in fidelity and clarity in all ultrasonic and acoustic systems.
 With this realisation, a strategic decision was made to take the company on a new journey focused on providing the Cereus Engine to additional sectors rather than creating products, and Cereus Ultrasonics was formed.

-While Cereus originated within oil and gas inspection, it soon became apparent that ultra-high-fidelity ultrasonic acoustic solutions have a much broader range of applications.
+While Cereus Ultrasonics Ltd. was created within the oil and gas inspection industry, it soon became apparent that ultra-high-fidelity ultrasonic acoustic solutions have a much broader range of applications.
 From non-destructive industrial testing to navigation at sea, from medical imaging to recording studios and sound reproduction systems, the addition of Cereus technology dramatically improves any imaging or measurement system that uses active or passive acoustic techniques.